Staff Profile:Dr Sophie Bowlby

 - Research groups / Centres:

 Sophie is a longstanding member of both the RGS/IBG Women and Geography Study Group and the Social and Cultural Study Group.
-She is currently working on an ESRC funded project on 'Children's embodied social capital and (dis)ability: connecting micro- and macro- scales of exclusion/inclusion' with Dr Louise Holt (Loughborough University) and Dr Jennifer Lea (Loughborough University).
+She is has just finished working on an ESRC funded project on 'Children's embodied social capital and (dis)ability: connecting micro- and macro- scales of exclusion/inclusion' with Dr Louise Holt (Loughborough University) and Dr Jennifer Lea (Exeter University).

 Sophie is a Director and Chairperson of ReadiBus, a bus service in Reading for people who cannot use ordinary buses.

-Sophie has been awarded a Leverhulme Emeritus Fellowship for research on 'Changing spaces of support: friendship practices among women in their fifties' (£16,046) starting February 2013
+Sophie has been awarded a Leverhulme Emeritus Fellowship for research on 'Changing spaces of support: friendship practices among women in their fifties' (£16,046) from February 2013 to February 2014.

 - Bowlby, S. and Lloyd-Evans, S. (2011) Between state and market: the non-profit workforce in a changing local environment.
 Social Policy and Society, 10 (3). pp. 417-427.
 ISSN 1475-3073 doi: 10.1017/S1474746411000133